 5. Mortgage modification.
-A "mortgage modification" is a modification of the terms of the mortgage itself or of a record that evidences, creates, or secures obligations secured by the mortgage.
-The term includes the modification of a promissory note, loan agreement, credit agreement, assignment of rents, and the like guaranty, assignment of leases or rents, and the like.
+A "mortgage modification" is a modification of the terms of the mortgage itself or of a record that evidences or secures obligations secured by the mortgage.
+The term includes the modification of a promissory note, loan agreement, credit agreement, guaranty, assignment of leases or rents, and the like.
 A change that is incorporated in the existing terms of mortgage or other record, such as a default interest rate or an agreed upon interest rate adjustment, is not a mortgage modification.